Beirut Arab University: BAU Journals

-BAU journals are official publications of Beirut Arab University, currently publishing six scholarly journals that cover a wide range of disciplines, from the humanities and the social sciences to the life and physical sciences.
-In addition to working with departments and faculties of the University, BAU journals serves a world-wide community of scholars, researchers, and practitioners through the publication of peer-reviewed academic and professional journals in print and electronic form.
+BAU journals are official publications of Beirut Arab University, currently publishing six scholarly journals that cover a range of disciplines, from the humanities and the social sciences to the life and physical sciences.
+In addition to working with departments and faculties of the university, BAU journals serves a world-wide community of scholars, researchers, and practitioners through the publication of peer-reviewed academic and professional journals in print and electronic form.

-The old version of BAU Journal was Al Zamil which used to be an academic, cultural and social periodical magazine published by the University.
+The old version of BAU Journal was Al Zamil which used to be an academic, cultural and social periodical magazine published by the university.